 Sitting on the floor while sketching or taking notes is also not permitted.
 Lightweight art stools are available for your use while visiting the Mansion galleries.

 Please remember that this is a Nature Preserve; do not engage in any behavior that may harm or damage the wildlife or vegetation that resides here.
 Please remove any litter you or your group may create.

 Pets are not permitted on the Preserve or in Museum buildings.
-Service animals are, of course, welcome.
+Service animals are, of course, welcome but must be leashed.
 Please do not leave your pets in parked vehicles—even in the shaded area of the parking lots—we will notify authorities of animal cruelty.

 While sporting activities are not permitted, bicycling is permitted on paved surfaces using the same reasonable cautions and following traffic directory signs as one would commonly do while cycling anywhere else.
-We favor visitors maintain their bikes on the paved roadways – not the brick or stone walking paths.
+We ask that visitors only ride their bikes on the paved roadway – not the brick or stone walking paths.
 As we are a passive preserve, we do not permit cycling on the trails or grass areas.
 This applies also to scooters, skating and skateboarding.

 When walking on the road, keep to your left for safety.